Robust and Scalable Game-theoretic Security Investment Methods for Voltage Stability of Power Systems: Introduction

-However, the security-investment game in \cite{an2020stackelberg} was developed under idealistic assumption of fixed power system model and complete knowledge of the opponent's resources.
-In practice, the defender is often unable to optimize its strategy as in \cite{an2020stackelberg} since it acts first and its knowledge of the opponent's budget might be incomplete while the attacker's follow-up action does not require such knowledge.
-In this paper, we develop a robust-defense sequential method and demonstrate that it provides reliable protection when the defender assumes a lower bound on the attacker's cost per load.
-Moreover, the CBSG in \cite{an2020stackelberg} was developed and evaluated assuming fixed values of constant-power loads only.
-In this paper, we consider a more generic case of {\it time-varying} loads, which is what most constant-power loads in the grid will be in reality.
-Furthermore, from a computational point of view, the algorithm in \cite{an2020stackelberg} requires traversal search of both players' action spaces, which are exponentially expanded with the number of target loads, making it poorly scalable.
-To address scalability of the CBSG, we develop an iterative, evolutionary, bidirectional, genetic algorithm (GA)-based method to find a CBSE.
-This algorithm improves upon previously investigated evolutionary methods for finding an SE \cite{liu1998stackelberg,5360532,d2012equilibrium,vallee1999off} by utilizing parallel evolution for both players.
-We demonstrate the proposed methods on IEEE 9-bus and 39-bus power system models and show that reliable and robust defense is feasible unless the defender's resources are severely limited relative to the attacker's resources.
+However, in \cite{an2020stackelberg} we assumed complete knowledge of the opponent's resources, which is idealistic for the defender, who acts first.
+In this paper, we develop and validate a robust-defense (i.e. robust-RPC) sequential method.
+Moreover, we assumed fixed values of constant-power loads in \cite{an2020stackelberg} while in this paper we consider a practical case of {\it time-varying} loads.
+Finally, the algorithm in \cite{an2020stackelberg} requires traversal search that has exponential complexity in the number of target loads.
+To address scalability of the CBSG, we develop an iterative, evolutionary, bidirectional, genetic algorithm (GA)-based method to find a CBSE, which improves upon previously investigated evolutionary methods for finding a Stackelberg equilibrium (SE) \cite{d2012equilibrium,vallee1999off} by utilizing parallel evolution for both players.
+We evaluate performance of the proposed methods on IEEE 9-bus and 39-bus power system models and show that reliable and robust defense is feasible unless the operator's RPC investment resources are severely limited relative to the load attacker's resources.

 The rest of the paper is organized as follows.
-Section II presents the power system.
-In Section III, the cost-based Stackelberg game is formulated.
-A bidirectional evolutionary algorithm is introduced in Section IV.
-A robust-defense method for the scenarios where the defender is not fully aware of the attacker's resources is proposed in Section V. Numerical results for IEEE prototype models are contained in Section VI, and Section VII concludes the paper.
+Section \ref{sec:model} summarizes the power system and the CBSG based on \cite{an2020stackelberg}.
+A bidirectional evolutionary algorithm is introduced in Section \ref{sec:BPEGA}.
+A robust-defense method is proposed in Section \ref{sec:RD}.
+Numerical results for IEEE prototype models are contained in Section \ref{sec:NR}, and Section \ref{sec:conclusion} concludes the paper.